alienkitty/alien.js/README.md

 <br>

-Alien.js is a design pattern and project structure for building [SPA](https://en.wikipedia.org/wiki/Single-page_application) websites with ES modules and [GSAP](https://greensock.com/).
+Alien.js is a design pattern for building [SPA](https://en.wikipedia.org/wiki/Single-page_application) websites with ES modules and [GSAP](https://greensock.com/).

 The idea is to keep it simple, with minimal abstraction, and to build websites more like a framework, which is why [Rollup](https://rollupjs.org/) is used instead for bundling.